SkyAphid/ClearDialogue/README.md

 #### Tools
 - Supports quickly merging projects together into single files in the case of dialogue restructuring
 - Has basic replace/find tools that support refactoring within the current project as well as multiple projects spanning multiple files
+- Edit/Move multiple nodes at once
+- Add/Remove tags from multiple nodes at once
 - Supports implementing custom syntax highlighting (I.E. highlighting text commands from your particular engine)

 #### Documentation